ClickJankin/ansible-role-moodle/README.md

     # Your github personal access token.
     auth: "MYSECRETGITHUBTOKEN"

 # Patches to apply to the Moodle installation.
-The "patches" folder is supplied
-# and ignored by .gitignore as a convenient place to put the patch files.
-But
-# they can be put anywhere
+The "dest" should be relative to
+# playbook that is running this role.
 moodle_patches:
   - src: patches/mod_forum_lib.php.patch
     dest: "{{ moodle_location }}/mod/forum/lib.php"